QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/cutplanes.rst

 Automated Evaluation of Cut-Planes
 **********************************
-Multiple cut-plane definitions can be predefined in the definition of a :ref:`Wind Turbine Simulation` object (see :numref:`fig-cut-plane-simulation-dialog`), before the simulation is evaluated.
+Multiple cut-plane definitions can be predefined in the definition of a simulation object (see :numref:`fig-cut-plane-simulation-dialog`), before the simulation is evaluated.
 In this way it is possible to already define all cut-planes of interest at the start of a simulation.
 This feature also allows to generate cut-planes on-the-fly during a simulation even when the *Store Replay* option is not active.
 This can reduce the memory consumption drastically, especially for long simulations with finely resolved wakes.

 .. _fig-cut-plane-simulation-dialog:
 .. figure:: cut_plane_simulation_dialog.png